Unfold From Anxiety and the Effects of Trauma

 About EMDR

-Sometimes our innate capacity for resilience and adaptation can get overwhelmed and we can get “stuck” in a state of distress that may not go away after the acute distress has ended or can get easily re-triggered in a knee-jerk manner.
-Many times these stuck/old reactions are not fully conscious.
+Sometimes our innate capacity for resilience and adaptation can get overwhelmed and we can get “stuck” in a state of distress that may not go away after the acute distress has ended or is easily re-triggered in a knee-jerk manner.
+Many times these reactions are not fully conscious.
 EMDR helps to process these past experiences to help unstick that old information stored, by activating it in a safe manner.

 EMDR offers hope of “getting past your past” (the title of one of Francine Shapiro’s books).